 Defects and deformities are an inherent biological occurrence, and as such, some culls are expected and unavoidable.
-Bird injury may also occur and may result in a need to cull affected birds.
+Bird injury may also occur and may result in a need to cull affected birds

 Importantly, low levels of culling activity when cull birds are present indicates a welfare issue as much as excessive culling.
-An absence or lower rate of culling can indicate a failure to identify birds that may be experiencing discomfort flock.
-The process of euthanizing birds that are sick and/or unfit due to challenges.
+An absence or lower rate of culling can indicate a failure to identify birds that may be experiencing discomfort due to challenges.
 Higher rates of culling can indicate that a management, environmental, disease, or other stressor has occurred or is occurring.

 Mortality rates can also be informative of an issue with cull decisions on a farm.
-Comparison of these rates can offer a more complete picture of challenges present and how they are being
+Comparison of these rates can offer a more complete picture of challenges present and how they are being managed.

-Although some interventions will not result in positive outcomes until the following flock (e.g., equipment repairs where a malfunction caused injuries that result in a cull), regular tracking and assessment enables the production manager to make adjustments sooner, thereby preventing further negative
+Although some interventions will not result in positive outcomes until the following flock (e.g., equipment repairs where a malfunction caused injuries that result in a cull), regular tracking and assessment enables the production manager to make adjustments sooner, thereby preventing further negative impacts.